 In Bristol our food waste is delivered to Geneco in Avonmouth where it is anaerobically digested into methane gas and a solid fertilizer referred to as ‘cake’.
 Anaerobic digestion (AD) is the breakdown of organic material by micro-organisms in the absence of oxygen.
 At Geneco the AD produces methane that is fed directly into the domestic gas network, and a digestate that is a source of nutrients is used locally as a fertiliser.

 Neither is Vegware suitable for garden waste, or for home composting as it requires commercial processing in order to break down, leaving you with one option: to put Vegware in with the normal waste collection.
 This way you will have the assurance that the packaging, unlike plastics, will eventually rot.
+See the Vegware website for more information on how it composts.
 While this may be okay for the time being, we think more can be done to turn the packaging into food for the soil.

 What are we doing about it?